 New York has nearly 100 MOUNTAINS.
 The Adirondacks have 46 mountains over 4,000 feet.
 Mount Marcy is the highest mountain in the state.
 Algonquin Peak is the 2nd highest peak in the state and one of the highest in the Adrondacks.
 The Catskills have over 35 mountains, and Slide Mountain is the highest.
 Mountain Climbing is popular and there are many Climbing Clubs.
 The largest kaleidoscope in the world is at Mt.
 Tremper.

 Many MUSEUMS are located throughout New York.
+The Museum of Modern Art in New York City is considered one of the largest and most influential museums of modern art in the world.
 The Metropolitan Museum of Art in New York City is the largest art museum in the country, and the New York State Museum in Albany is the oldest state museum in the country.
 Waterloo has a National Memorial Day Museum.
 The Corning Museum of Glass has a collection of more than 45,000 glass objects, spanning 3,500 years of glassmaking history.
 The Brooklyn Childrens Museum has some unique exhibits.
 The National Museum of Play in Rochester is devoted to the study of play and the second largest museum of that type in the country.
 It includes the National Toy Hall of Fame and the National Center for the History of Electronic Games.